DeepWok/mase/docs/masert/README.md

 | LSTM         | LSTM, LSTMCell                |

 Currently, Pytorch-Quantization only supports the modules above, however custom quantized module can be made, find out more [here](https://docs.nvidia.com/deeplearning/tensorrt/pytorch-quantization-toolkit/docs/index.html#document-tutorials/creating_custom_quantized_modules).

+### Mixed Precision

+Mixed precision quantization is also supported, and this can be set on a layerwise or typewise basis to utilise a mixture of the [supported precisions](#precision-support) mentioned above.
+See the [TensorRT Quantization tutorial](https://deepwok.github.io/mase/modules/documentation/tutorials.html) in the MASE documentation for more information.

 ##  <img src="../imgs/ONNX_logo.png" width="20" height="20"> ONNXRT
 For more detailed information on model quantization and optimization with ONNX Runtime, visit the [ONNX Runtime documentation](https://onnxruntime.ai/docs/).